lynnlangit/aws-for-bioinformatics/1_Files_&_Data/1_Use_Cloud_Storage_for_files.md

-# Use Google Cloud File Storage
+# Use AWS File Storage

 ### Why do this